ccomrade/c1-launcher/README.md

 - Full source code is available.
 - Supports all game versions in one executable.
-- Completely DRM-free launcher without any broken SecuROM crap inside.
+- Completely DRM-free launcher.
 - No compatibility mode is required to make the game work on modern systems.
 - Fixes all startup issues, including the well-known crash of 32-bit Crysis on modern AMD processors.
 - Smaller files, especially game launcher.
 - Annoying startup video ads are automatically skipped.
 - Very High settings are available in DX9 mode.
 - Game running in DX9 mode can connect to DX10 servers.
 Everything works just like in the DX10 mode.
-- Server doesn't kick players with the same CD key anymore.
+- Server does not kick players with the same CD key anymore.
-- It's possible to run multiple Crysis instances at once.
+- It is possible to run multiple Crysis instances at once.
 - Advantages of pre-ordered version are available to everyone.
 - Details of any game or server crash are automatically written to the log file.
 - The `connect [IP] [PORT]` console command now works without a GameSpy account.